ogivuk/home-it/transmission/README.md

     * replace `/path/to/dir/for/transmission/config` with the actual location of the transmission configuration directory on the host.
     * replace `/path/to/dir/for/downloads` with the actual location where the downloaded files should be saved on the host.
     * replace `/path/to/dir/for/transmission/watch` with the actual location where transmission should watch for torrent files on the host.
+    * optionally, also bind mount the directory for incomplete files, if a dedicated one is used.
-3. Run the container
+5. Run the container

     ```shell
     docker start transmission
     ```
-4. Stop the container
+6. Stop the container

     ```shell
     docker stop transmission